Login or Register to make a submission.

 • clarify your theoretical frame by engaging with and acknowledging the training and research that have informed the development of this work.

-• offer thoughts, practices, and reflections to continue moving us all forward by claiming your own contributions to the field of consent-based practices while remaining open to the contributions others in our community that may build upon your work.
-We invite authors to ask questions for others to experiment with answering.
+• offer thoughts, practices, and reflections to continue moving us all forward by claiming your own contributions to the field of consent-based practices while remaining open to the contributions of others in our community, particularly those that may build upon your work.

 • craft your writing with accessibility in mind by explaining jargon and acronyms in ways that embrace a broad audience while maintaining the rigorous ideas in your writing.

-• present a clear argument that is well supported by evidence grounded in analysis of artistic experience or research, along with bibliographic references
+• present a clear and cohesive argument that is well supported by evidence grounded in analysis of artistic experience or research, along with bibliographic references

 Our editors will support you in shaping your article for the JCBP.

-Submissions to our Notes From the Field Section:
+Submissions to the Notes From the Field Section:

 Scope of this Journal